Mohammed323306/cyclistic-bike-share-analysis/README.md

 The objective is to generate insights that can support marketing strategies aimed at **converting casual riders into annual members**.

-The complete workflow and analysis are available in the Jupyter notebook included in this repository.
+The complete workflow and analysis are available in the Jupyter notebook included in this repository (case-study.ipynb).

 ---